ACUPUNCTURE at Health In The Bay.

 Acupuncture can be useful for a range of conditions.
 Here are just some of the conditions that Acupuncture might help:

-Acupuncture may be used as an adjunct treatment that may assist with improving fertility and IVF treatment – There is continuing research about how acupuncture can assist with the effectiveness of IVF treatment and you should consult your treating practitioner/s about how acupuncture may be able to help you.
+Acupuncture may be used as an adjunct treatment to help support fertility treatment – There is continuing research about how acupuncture can assist with the effectiveness of IVF treatment and you should consult your treating practitioner/s about how acupuncture may be able to help you.

 In some of these conditions, the best results are achieved with a combination of Acupuncture and Chinese herbal medicine.